atomaszewicz/exif/RStdo/Analysis.md

 NROW(c(subset(exif$Aperture,Aperture<=5.6)))/NROW(exif)
 [1] 0.437
 ```
 So nearly half my shots (43.7%) are in the 'very large' aperture category!
 As mentioned above, I know that I shoot mostly with a large aperture, but i didn't know it was this extreme!

+## Focal Length

-blah blah blah
+# blah blah blah

 Let's visualize our data.
 First we will load our favorite plotting plugin: